daqhris/daqhris.github.io/crypto-growth-fund.md

 ### Disclaimers
 - Nothing published on this website constitutes investment, accounting or legal advice.
-- This crypto fund and its manager do not recommend that you purchase, sell or hold any cryptocurrency or other crypto assets.
+- This fund and its manager do not recommend that you purchase, sell or hold any cryptocurrency or other cryptoassets.
 - There is no intent to influence anyone in order to pursue a particular investment style or strategy.